Mittag! (@ Cafe Mengin) http://4sq.com/cubrlX 7 hrs ago

 This plugin is no longer BETA!
 The location of the zip containing the plugin did not change so just redownload it if you’ve downloaded it before January 31st.
 Have fun!

 If you are a wordpress blogger you probably know about Akismet, the new spam stop solution that Matt Mullenweg announced last week.
 It’s his try to prevent spam from ever appearing on all those wordpress blogs on this planet.
-WordPress.com already uses it and you can download it on akismet.com as a plugin for Wordpress 1.5.2.
+WordPress.com already uses it and you can download it on akismet.com as a plugin for WordPress 1.5.2.
 All you need is a WordPress.com API key and for that you need a WordPress.com account and for that you need to download Flock (brrr, you know Flock sucks, but it gives you an API key … hurray!) and go to wordpress.com/flock with Flock and sign up.
 The API key is then located in the profile of your WordPress.com account.
 So this is a fairly complex way to get and use this super simple plugin of theirs.

 Akismet works by sending all new comments to their servers and replying with “true” or “false” if the service thinks it’s spam or not.
 You can also manually mark comments as spam and recover spam comments (false positives) that are real comments.
 Both improves Akismet by reporting back the mistake.